The Clear

 head.
 I hadn't felt good about entering this contest in

-evening might make a difference in our crumbling relationship.
+evening would make a difference in our crumbling relationship.

 By the time we made it back to Houston, I was in a very